anazahirah/Jarkom-Modul-3-IUP6-2021/README.md

 Loguetown is used as a proxy client so that buying and selling transactions can be guaranteed security, as well as to prevent leakage of transaction data.

 In Loguetown, the proxy must be accessible under the namejualbelikapal.yyy.com with the port used is 5000 <br>

-### **Number 9**
-To make buying and selling transactions more secure and there are two website users, proxy user authentication is installed with MD5 encryption with two usernames, namely luffybelikapalyyy with password luffy_yyy and zorobelikapalyyy with password zoro_ <br>